transloadit/uppy/website/src/docs/writing-plugins.md

 ### `render()`

 Render this plugin's UI.
-Uppy uses [preact](https://preactjs.com) as its view engine, so `render()` should return a preact element.
+Uppy uses [Preact](https://preactjs.com) as its view engine, so `render()` should return a Preact element.
 `render` is automatically called by Uppy on each state change.

-Note that we are looking into ways to make Uppy render engine agnostic, so that plugins can choose their own favourite library—whether it's preact, choo, jQuery, or anything else.
-This means that the `render()` API may change in the future, but we'll detail exactly what you need to do on the [blog](https://uppy.io/blog) if and when that happens.
+Note that we are looking into ways to make Uppy's render engine agnostic, so that plugins can choose their own favourite library—whether it's Preact, Choo, jQuery, or anything else.
+This means that the `render()` API may change in the future, but we will detail exactly what you need to do on the [blog](https://uppy.io/blog) if and when that happens.

 ### JSX

 Since Uppy uses Preact and not React, the default Babel configuration for JSX elements does not work.
-You have to import the preact `h` function and tell Babel to use it by adding a `/** @jsx h */` comment at the top of the file.
+You have to import the Preact `h` function and tell Babel to use it by adding a `/** @jsx h */` comment at the top of the file.

 See the Preact [Getting Started Guide](https://preactjs.com/guide/getting-started) for more on Babel and JSX.